yassinSedki/AI-powered-job-recommendation-system/README.md

 # JobHunt

 An end-to-end, AI-powered job recommendation and salary prediction system.
-It blends traditional feature engineering with modern text embeddings and explainable multi-scorer logic, exposed via a FastAPI backend and a Vite React frontend.
+It blends traditional feature engineering with modern text embeddings and multi-scorer logic, exposed via a FastAPI backend and a Vite React frontend.

 ## Why this project matters
-- Personalized, explainable recommendations: experience, location, and embedding-based signals are combined with clear, tunable weights.
+- Personalized recommendations: experience, location, and embedding-based signals are combined with clear, tunable weights.
 - Practical salary prediction: uses engineered features and/or 1024-d embeddings to estimate compensation.
 - Production-ready surfaces: REST API + modern frontend for quick demos and integration.
 - Realistic scale: built and validated on a 10k job postings dataset for robust testing and iteration.